madkins23/T9/perl/README.md

 If the results for different methods don't match then an error message will be generated.
 Otherwise the output will be the same as for the other execution patterns.

-For convenience, the latter command is contained in the `t9.sh` shell script in this directory.
+For convenience, the latter command is contained in the `t9.sh` shell script in this directory:

+    $ t9.sh
+    ### Starting t9.pl 0.0.1
+    ### Finished t9.pl 0.0.1
+    Files ../test/results and - are identical